 Le Coteau and La Tour de Bessan - round and pleasant, nicely structured with delicate fruit and sweet tannin, tasty.
 89p.

 Le Createur - this is a special cuvée of Haut Breton Larigaudiere.
 100% Cabernet Sauvignon (old vines) aged in 100% new oak.
 Dark berries like wild black cherries and blackcurrants.
-A splendid intensity here both on the nose and palate, fine-grained tannins supporting the fruit, elegant composition and balance, silky texture, lingering finish.
+A splendid intensity here on the nose and palate, fine-grained tannins supporting the fruit, elegant composition and balance, silky texture, and lingering finish.
 Very seductive indeed.
 92+p.

 Desmirail – 50% Cabernet Sauvignon + 45% Merlot + 5% Petit Verdot, 13% alcohol.
 Black cherry nose, catchy and seductive, elegant, crunchy fruit and silky tannins, fine complexity and structure.
 Well-balanced.
 Attractive and pretty wine.
 92-93p.

 Giscours – very fine and deep nose of sweet blackcurrants, creamy and potent on the palate, adequate support of oak, splendid complexity and structure.
-Quite significant effort.
+Quite a significant effort.
 94p.